rvp-group/Splat-LOAM/README.md

     filename: /path/to/trajectory.tum
 ```
 And it's done.
 As long as the data remains consistent, the `DatasetReader` will handle the extra parameters (extrinsics, rosbag topics, formats, etc).

-> [!NOTE]
-> GT trajectory is optional unless `tracking.method=gt` is set.
+>GT trajectory is optional unless `tracking.method=gt` is set.
 If available, it's used for initial guess alignment only and for evaluation metadata retrival.

->[!NOTE]
+>
 > More details on what each DatasetReader does, can be found in `scene.dataset_reader.py`

 More details will be provided in the documentation (WIP)